Register now to get rid of these ads!

 Member

 I am currently working on a new hot rod project.
-I was wondering if anyone can tell me if I can put a 1952 ford flathead into a 1931 Model A sports coupe with a TC I chassis without cutting the original firewall.
+I was wondering if anyone can tell me if I can put a 1952 ford flathead into a 1931 Model A sports coupe with a TC I ch***is without cutting the original firewall.
 Thanks for your input

 Vic